 POLS 107 Honors: United States Government and Politics (3)

 Analysis and exploration of the American political system for students with superior ability.
-Admission by permission of the department for students with at least a B average; entering freshmen accepted on basis of strong placement scores and high school record.
+3.25 GPA required for current students; 29 ACT composite or 1250 SAT composite required for incoming students.
 This course is highly recommended, but not required, for students considering applying for the departmental Honors Program.

 POLS 487 Senior Honors Seminar (3) and 488 Senior Thesis (3)